jigx-com/jigx-docs-examples/docs/Widgets/list.md

 :::

 :::VerticalSplitItem
-When using a `jig.list` and any size widget larger than 1x1 the list will automatically be displayed without additional configurations.&#x20;
+When using a `jig.list` and any size widget larger than 1x1 the list will automatically be displayed without additional configurations.

-In this example, the list on the widget is exactly the same as the `jig.list` once the widget has been accessed.&#x20;
+In this example, the list on the widget is exactly the same as the `jig.list` once the widget has been accessed.

-**Examples:
+**Examples**:
-**See the complete example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/components/list-item/static-data/list-with-left-elements/list-with-left-checkbox-sd.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/components/list-item/static-data/list-with-left-elements/list-with-left-checkbox-sd.jigx).
-See the complete example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/components/list-item/dynamic-data/list-with-left-elements/list-with-left-avatar-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/components/list-item/dynamic-data/list-with-left-elements/list-with-left-avatar-dd.jigx).

-**Datasources:
+**Datasources**:
-**See the complete datasource for static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete datasource for static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx).
-See the complete datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx" target="_blank">GitHub</a>.
+See the complete datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/cleaning-services-dynamic.jigx).
 :::
 ::::